 Seasonal content can help you drive engagement and fight ad fatigue.
 Aim to understand what your audience is expecting from you this holiday season and produce creatives that meet those expectations.
 We have seen that creatives with seasonal elements are more likely to beat that much-feared ad fatigue and improve click-through-rates than generic and static content.

 Nevertheless, always count on data as seasonality doesn't improve performance per se - it's all in the execution of creatives.
-Test various seasonal concepts alongside with your evergreen ads to see what truly moves the needle.
+Test various seasonal concepts alongside your evergreen ads to see what truly moves the needle.
 Make sure your offer is clear and actionable and always stay true to your brand's voice, look, and feel - even with the seasonal touches.

 If your seasonal creatives don't perform as expected, the reason could be that: